bitcoin-api/bitcoin-api/README.md

 {}
 ```

-**EnviroWithdraw** - an option that allows you to contribute
-Bitcoin to our environment🌲🌳🌎!
-This contribution is added to your withdraw fee.
+**EnviroWithdraw** - an optional Bitcoin amount that can be set and that can be used to allow users to contribute Bitcoin to the environment🌲🌎!
+This contribution is added to the withdraw fee.

 ---